jaimetur/PhotoMigrator/help/07-synology-photos.md

   - The Tool will connect to Synology Photos and will download all the Album and Assets without Albums into the folder `<OUTPUT_FOLDER>`.
   - All Albums will be downloaded within a subfolder of `<OUTPUT_FOLDER>/Albums` with the same name of the Album and all files will be flattened into it.
   - Assets with no Albums associated will be downloaded within a subfolder called `<OUTPUT_FOLDER>/<NO_ALBUMS_FOLDER>` and will have a `year/month` structure inside.
+  - Shared/collaborative albums are now handled more robustly as well: when Synology omits the shared `passphrase` from the album list response, PhotoMigrator performs an extra album-details lookup so it can still enumerate and migrate the full album membership instead of silently falling back to only the current user's visible items.
 - **Example of use:**
   ```
   ./PhotoMigrator.bin --client=synology --download-all ./MyLibrary